ashwanthkumar/wasp-cli/README.md

 # WASP CLI
-wasp-go is a command line utility for WASP.
+wasp-cli is a command line utility for WASP.
 You can get / browse WASP configurations directly from your terminal without any complicated `cURL` commands.

 ## Build
 You need to have golang setup in your system to build it locally.